amrosman2022/Advanced-Search-for-LaunchDarkly/README.md

   <LI>The first time you run the application (HTTP://...) you will need to create a user profile which will create a settings file on the Python App root directory </LI>
   <LI>The Settings file is encryped</LI>
   <LI>Please make sure you have installed locally (PIP3 ....) all the Python libraries used for the backend (requirements.txt)</LI>
+  <LI>Example CSV Upload Structure.xlsx, you use this file to add the flags that will be imported and then export the file to CSV.</LI>
 </UL>

 <H2>Dependencies</H2>